SPan-18/spStack-dev/README.md

 install.packages("spStack_X.X.XX.tar.gz", type = "source", repos = NULL)
 ```

-Please note that the package is written in C/C++ and hence contains a `Makevars` file for cross-platform portability.
+Note that the package is written in C++ with calls to FORTRAN routines and hence contains a `Makevars` file for cross-platform portability.
 So, it is important to set the correct path to FORTRAN libraries as well as BLAS and LAPACK on your computer.
 For example, if you are working on MacOS, create a file `~.R/Makevars` and set global configurations for the libraries to link with R. The following is an example of such a Makevars file.
 ```bash
 # Set Fortran library paths
 FLIBS = -L/opt/homebrew/opt/gcc/lib/gcc/14 -lgfortran -lquadmath -lm